 To Donate the old fashion way.
 Please make checks payable to: Earl Farm Foundation 3025 Oak Grove Road Howell, Michigan 48855 *EIN: 20-1665147 501(c)(3)

 Who we are: The Earl Farm Foundation / Howell Funding Inc is a family run 501(c)(3) non-profit organization that exists to help those in need.
 Help is provided predominately in the form of ground beef or any other form that will help our neighbors in need.
 Overall we have donated 36 cows over the years with 19 in 2020.
 Our efforts have produced approximately 18,000 pounds over the years.
-Approximately $1,500 supplies 500 one pound packages of healthy hamburger protein.
+Approximately $1,800 purchases a cow and supplies 500 one pound packages of healthy hamburger protein.
 Please consider donating.
 Earl Farm Foundation/Howell Funding Inc. EIN: 20-1665147 501(c)(3)

 January 2021 update: Our efforts will continue as the calendar moves from 2020 to 2021.
 We have learned and accomplished a lot from the previous year and it will help us improve our mission to provide for our neighbors.
 What we have learned in 2020 is the need in our community is never ending.
 The beef we provide allows our neighbors the ability to be flexible with their meals and provide a healthy protein in their diet for their families.
 With the need in our community staying consistent, the foundation plans to build on our efforts from 2020.
 We hope to create a more consistent and planned delivery of beef to our local food pantries in 2021.